Jenny Roberts

-Jenny Susan Margaret Roberts OBE (1940-2010) was Chief Probation Officer for Hereford and Worcester and a writer on probation.
-She introduced new concepts on how women offenders were treated in the UK justice system which went on to influence women's probation services in Australia, the Irish Republic and Northern Ireland.
+Jenny Susan Margaret Roberts, OBE (12 August 1940 – 19 November 2010) was an English probation officer and writer.
+She served as the Chief Probation Officer for Hereford and Worcester.
+Roberts introduced new concepts on how women offenders were treated in the UK justice system which went on to influence women's probation services in Australia, the Irish Republic and Northern Ireland.
 She was the first woman to chair the Association of Chief Officers of Probation (ACOP) in 1992.

 Early life

 Jenny Roberts was born Jenny Susan Margaret Dunton on 12 August 1940 in Sevenoaks, Kent.
 She was the eldest child of Albert Henry Dunton, insurance clerk, and his wife, Joyce Monica, née Cheeseman, and she had an younger brother, Simon.
 After the family moved to Bexhill-on-Sea, she attended Bexhill girls' grammar school.

 Education and first probation career

 Dunton studied modern languages at King's College London which included a year at the Sorbonne.
 She initially worked for the BBC and then the Royal College of Physicians.
 She then took a one-year postgraduate course in social work at the University of Nottingham, qualifying in 1966.
 She got a job at the Nottinghamshire probation service in 1967.

 Whilst at Nottingham, Dunton got involved in developing community service in the area.
 She was also involved in setting up a workshop, Beaver, which provided offenders with the opportunity to develop basic skills.
 More than half of those who attended found work within six months, and the reoffending rate was halved.

 In 1969, Dunton married Ronald Thomas West, a fellow social worker, and she left the service in 1970 to have her first child, Sophie.
 Sophie had cerebral palsy and other neurological conditions requiring additional care.
 The marriage to West broke down and Dunton became a single parent living on state benefits.